Waterbody · Florida

 St. Johns River is best known for largemouth bass, striped bass, catfish.
 Other species are present and tracked in the rule tables below.

-These rules were last verified against FWC on 2026-05-08.
+These rules summarize FWC's published content.
 Always confirm with the official source before keeping a catch.